Pebble Island raid: Action

-As the raiding party approached the target, they spotted an Argentine sentry but were not seen, allowing them to lay charges on seven of the aircraft.
+As the raiding party approached the target, they spotted a sentry but were not seen, allowing them to lay charges on seven of the aircraft.
 Once all the aircraft had been prepared, the raiding team opened fire on the aircraft with small arms and rockets.
 All of the aircraft were damaged, with some having their undercarriages shot away.
 Following this cue, Glamorgan began shelling the Argentine positions on the airfield using high-explosive rounds, hitting the ammunition dump and fuel stores.

 The defending force did not engage until the entire raiding party had re-grouped and were preparing to move out.
 One British soldier was wounded by an Argentine IED.
 The raiding party returned fire using small arms and M203 grenade launchers, resulting in the death of the Argentine commanding officer (according to British assessments) and the suppression of any defensive effort.

 The Argentine version states that their marines remained in shelters during the shelling by Glamorgan, so they were unable to face the SAS in combat.
-The British soldier's injury was the result of shrapnel from exploding charges planted by the Argentines under the airstrip in order to deny its use to the enemy.
+The British trooper's injury was the result of shrapnel from exploding charges planted by the Argentines under the airstrip in order to deny its use to the enemy.
 The blasts were triggered in the belief that the operation was a full-scale assault to take over the air base.

 Exfiltration

-The wounded soldier was hauled back to the recovery site with the raiding party, who reached the aircraft in time for transportation back to Hermes before daybreak.
+The casualty was hauled back to the recovery site with the raiding party, who reached the aircraft in time for transportation back to Hermes before daybreak.
 The party decided to proceed with exfiltration instead of returning to attack the defending force.